persts/FirstObserver/README.md

 * Numpy (1.15.4)
 * PyOdbc (4.0.25)
 * Opencv-python (3.4.5.20)
+* Tensorflow (1.15)
 * Torch (1.0.0)

 ### Install (general outline)
-1. Follow the instructions to install [Andenet-Desktop](https://github.com/persts/andenet-desktop) with support for YOLOv3
+1. Follow the instructions to install [BBoxEE](https://github.com/persts/BBoxEE)
-2. Make sure Andenet-Desktop and Yolov3 are in your PYTHONPATH
+2. Make sure BBoxEE and Yolov3 (if using) are in your PYTHONPATH
 3. pip install pyodbc
 4. Download FirstObserver
 5. Lauch the app by calling 'python main.py' from the FirstObserver directory